Art History and Theory

 Why study Art History and Theory at UC?

-Our courses look at a wide range of types of art and material culture, including painting, drawing, architecture, sculpture, photography, prints, ceramics, gardens, furniture, weaving, 'craft', and even everyday things.
+At UC we take a particularly broad view of Art History and Theory as a subject; this is reflected in the variety of objects we look at and the ways we discuss them.
 We also consider the mechanics of the art world, as practices such as collecting, display, patronage, art education, art criticism, and community engagement all affect how we understand art and objects.

-Courses reflect the lecturers' specialisations, which include contemporary art, East Asian art, and European art and material culture.
-All our lecturers also cultivate research interests which extend beyond Art History and connect it to other disciplines, and ideas from literature, cultural studies, aesthetics, and even the history and philosophy of science are woven into a number of the courses.
-The Department of Art History and Theory, in conjunction with the School of Fine Arts, publishes its own peer-reviewed annual journal, Oculus.
+Our courses reflect the lecturers' specialisms, which include contemporary art, East Asian art, and European art and material culture.
+All our lecturers cultivate research interests that extend beyond Art History and Theory and connect to other disciplines, ideas and fields such as literature, cultural studies, aesthetics, and the history and philosophy of science.
+This interdisciplinary aspect is woven into a number of Art History and Theory courses at UC.

 Students intending to major in Art History and Theory require at least 30 points at 100-level.
-Many of our students have benefited from majoring in other subjects alongside Art History and Theory, such as Law and Psychology, and the subject is also required as part of the Bachelor of Fine Arts.
+Art History and Theory courses are also an integral part of the Bachelor of Fine Arts.

 200-level and beyond

 Several areas of specialisation are available beyond first year.
-Possible pathways include modern and contemporary art, East Asian art, Western art, architecture and art theory.
+Possible pathways include modern and contemporary art, East Asian art, eighteenth and nineteenth century European art, Western art, architecture and art theory.